 Method

-- Preheat the oven to 180°C/350ºF/Gas 4.
-Line a 23 x 33cm Swiss roll tin with baking parchment, grease with a little butter and set aside.
+- Heat the oven to 180C (160C fan, Gas 4).
+Lightly grease a 23 x 33cm Swiss roll tin with a little butter then line with baking parchment and set aside.

-- Put the egg yolks and sugar in a large bowl and whisk with an electric beater until thick and creamy.
+- Put the egg yolks and caster sugar in a large bowl and whisk with an electric beater until thick and creamy.
 Sift the cocoa powder over the egg mixture and whisk in thoroughly.
-Wash and dry the beaters and whisk the egg whites until stiff but not dry.
+Wash and dry the beaters and whisk the egg whites until stiff.
 Fold a third of the egg whites into the cocoa mixture, then gently fold in the rest until evenly distributed.
 Pour the mixture into the tin and spread gently with a spatula.
 Bake for 20–25 minutes or until well risen and beginning to shrink away from the sides of the tin.

 - Remove the cake from the oven, loosen the edges with a round-bladed knife and leave to stand for a few minutes.
 Place a piece of baking parchment on the work surface, turn the cake onto the parchment and leave it to cool completely – 30–40 minutes.